This post contains affiliate links and we make a small commission for purchases made using these links.

 For stovetop oats:

-- In a medium saucepan, mix all ingredients and cook over medium heat until oats are tender, stirring occasionally (5-10 minutes).1 cup rolled oats, 2 cups milk, 1/2 cup pumpkin puree, 2 TBS brown sugar, 1/2 tsp pumpkin pie spice, 1 tsp vanilla extract, 1/4 tsp sea salt
+- In a medium saucepan, mix all ingredients and cook over medium heat until oats are tender, stirring occasionally (5-10 minutes).1 cup rolled oats, 1 cup milk, 1/2 cup pumpkin puree, 3 TBS brown sugar, 1/2 tsp pumpkin pie spice, 1 tsp vanilla extract, 1/4 tsp sea salt

-- Top with milk, chopped pecans, and a drizzle of maple syrup.chopped pecans, Greek yogurt, and maple syrup
+- Top with chopped pecans, Greek yogurt, and a drizzle of maple syrup.Chopped pecans, Greek yogurt, and maple syrup

 For overnight oats:

-- In a medium bowl combine all ingredients and stir to mix well.1 cup rolled oats, 1 cup milk, 1/2 cup pumpkin puree, 2 TBS brown sugar, 1/2 tsp pumpkin pie spice, 1 tsp vanilla extract, 1/4 tsp sea salt
+- In a medium bowl combine all ingredients and stir to mix well.1 cup rolled oats, 1 cup water, 1 cup milk, 1/2 cup pumpkin puree, 3 TBS brown sugar, 1/2 tsp pumpkin pie spice, 1 tsp vanilla extract, 1/4 tsp sea salt

 - Pour into two half-pint jars or one pint size jar and refrigerate at least 4 hours or overnight.

-- Serve cold or warm slightly in the microwave.
+- Serve cold or warm slightly in the microwave, stirring occasionally while heating.

-- Top with milk, sliced banana, walnuts, and cinnamon.banana, walnuts, and cinnamon
+- Top with sliced banana, chopped walnuts, and a sprinkle of cinnamon.Sliced banana, chopped walnuts, and cinnamon

 This is a great oatmeal!
 I love the addition of pumpkin and fall flavors.
 Definitely a great way to start the day.